ezbc/ezbc.github.io/_posts/2018/08/07/2018-08-07-drug-adverse-event-entity-extraction.md

 In this post we walk through steps to create an entity extraction service from FDA drug labels to identify adverse events.
-The post walks through engineering a training dataset from a database of tagged drug labels, training a Python spacy named entity recognition (NER) pipeline, then deploying a web service to predict adverse event entities in free text.
+The post walks through engineering a training dataset from a database of tagged drug labels, training a Python spacy named-entity-recognition (NER) pipeline, then deploying a web service to predict adverse event entities in free text.

 # Building an Entity Extraction Model with Spacy